Superconducting instability in non-Fermi liquids: Superconducting Instability

 \subsection{Fixed points of the beta functions}

 The fixed points for the beta functions can be found from the solutions of $\frac{\partial \tilde{ V }_S } { \partial l } = 0 $ and $\frac{ \partial {\tilde e} }{ \partial l} = 0 $, using Eqs.~(\ref{betae}) and (\ref{betav}).
 The quadratic equation for the fixed point values of $ \tilde{ V }_S = \tilde{ V }_S^* $ gives two roots.
-The contourplots of the values of these two roots as functions of $(d,m)$ have been shown in Figs.~\ref{roots} and \ref{roots2}.
-The intersection of the white areas in the two plots correspond to regions where no finite solution exists and the system is eventually driven to superconducting state corresponding to $\tilde{ V }_S^* = -\infty $ for any initial value of $ \tilde{ V }_S$.
-RG flows for some representative values of $(d,m)$ have been plotted in Fig.~\ref{flows} in order to understand the stability of the fixed points.
-We observe the following: \begin{enumerate} \item At $(d=3, m=2)$, there is one finite solution, namely $( \tilde{ V }_S^* =0, \tilde e^* = 0)$, corresponding to an IR unstable fixed point, while the other solution is an IR stable fixed point given by $\tilde{ V }_S^* =- \infty$.
-Starting with any value of $\tilde e >0$, the system is driven to $\tilde V_S = -\infty $ irrespective of the initial value of $ \tilde V_S$.
-However, for an initial $\tilde e =0$, the system becomes superconducting only when the initial $\tilde V_S $ is negative.
-The latter case is the usual BCS instability in Fermi liquid scenario.
-For $d <d_c$ at $m=2$ and small $\varepsilon > 0$, no finite solution for $\tilde{ V }_S^*$ exists and the system is unstable to superconductivity even for positive initial values of $\tilde{ V }_S $, in contrast to the case of Fermi liquids \footnote{We would like to emphasize that $(d=3, m=2)$ Fermi liquids are also unstable to Cooper pairing for an infinitesimally weak interaction regardless of its sign, but in some higher angular momentum channel ($\ell >0$) \cite{kohn}.
-For the Ising-nematic case under study, such an instability occurs for all angular momentum channels.}.
-Hence in this region, the non-Fermi liquid is unstable to superconducting instability with an enhancement brought about by the order parameter fluctuations.
+The contourplots of the values of these two roots as functions of $m$ and $d$ have been shown in Figs.~\ref{roots} and \ref{roots2}, restricting to the range $ |\tilde{ V }_S^*| < 1$.
+The reason for the restriction is that we must be careful not to go outside the window where the perturbation theory makes sense.
+The intersection of the white areas in the two subfigures of Fig.~\ref{roots} corresponds to regions where no perturbative solution exists and the system is eventually driven to superconducting state where $\tilde{ V }_S^* $ enters the strong coupling regime with large negative values (i.e., no longer within the perturbative regime), irrespective of the initial value of $ \tilde{ V }_S$ from which we start the RG flow.
+RG flows for some representative values of $m$ and $d$ have been plotted in Fig.~\ref{flows} in order to understand the stability of the fixed points.
+We observe the following: \begin{enumerate} \item At $(d=3, m=2)$, there is only finite solution given by $( \tilde{ V }_S^* =0, \tilde e^* = 0)$, corresponding to an IR unstable fixed point [cf. Fig.~\ref{flow4}].
+This implies that for an initial $\tilde e =0$, the system becomes superconducting only when the initial $\tilde V_S $ is negative, corresponding to the usual BCS instability in the Fermi liquid scenario.
+However, starting with any value of $\tilde e >0$ drives the system to the strong-coupling regime with large negative $\tilde V_S $, irrespective of the initial value of $ \tilde V_S$.
+In other words, the system is unstable to superconductivity even for positive initial values of $\tilde{ V }_S $, in contrast with the case of Fermi liquids.\footnote{We would like to emphasize that the $(d=3, m=2)$ Fermi liquids are also unstable to Cooper pairing for an infinitesimally weak interaction regardless of its sign, but in some higher angular momentum channel ($\ell >0$) \cite{kohn}.
+For the Ising-nematic case under study, such an instability occurs for all angular momentum channels.} Hence, in this region, the non-Fermi liquid is unstable to superconducting instability with an enhancement brought about by the order parameter fluctuations.